-It’s not easy to gulp down the recommended minimum of eight 8-ounce glasses of water per day, which is about 2 liters or 67.63 fl oz (this amount depends on your weight, lifestyle, even the weather so it’s best you find out how much you should be drinking), but there are some ways you can help yourself stay on track with hydrating.
+It’s not easy to gulp down the recommended minimum of eight 8-ounce glasses of water per day, which is about 2 liters or 67.63 Fl oz (this amount depends on your weight, lifestyle, and even the weather, so it’s best you find out how much you should be drinking), but there are some ways you can help yourself stay on track with hydrating.

-It’s not the tastiest drink (well, it’s actually tasteless, that makes more sense) and it’s pretty normal to want to choose other drinks over water, but knowing its many benefits could lessen the burden of choosing.
-You've tried keeping up with the Kardashians, how about keeping up with hydration?
-After all, it has a lot of benefits that will make you look and feel like a million dollar in no time!
+It’s not the tastiest drink (well, it’s actually tasteless; that makes more sense), and it’s pretty normal to want to choose other drinks over water, but knowing its many benefits could lessen the burden of choosing.
+You've tried keeping up with the Kardashians; how about keeping up with hydration?
+After all, it has a lot of benefits that will make you look and feel like a million dollars in no time!